• Home

 • In the bowl of an electric mixer, cream butter and sugar until lighter in color and fluffy.
 Stop mixer and scrape sides.
 Mix again.

 • Add ⅓ of the flour mixture, stir in until combined.
-Add half of the sour cream, stir in until combined.
+Add half of the Greek yogurt, stir in until combined.
 Scrape down the sides.
 Add another 3rd of the flour mixture, mix it in, then the remaining sour cream, mix it in.
 Finish by adding the rest of the flour mixture and melted chocolate chips.
 Stop the mixer and scrape down the sides.
 Mix it another few seconds to make sure it’s mixed well.

 • Add the cranberries to the batter.
 Fold them in by hand until they are evenly distributed.